-HiFlo-DAT is an international academic and societal partnership, creating a new historical flood hazard database for evolved Disaster Risk Reduction in the Kullu District, Indian Himalaya.
+HiFlo-DAT works to create a new historical flood hazard database for evolved Disaster Risk Reduction in the Kullu District, Indian Himalaya

 Environmental hazards such as floods negatively impact the health and prosperity of people around the world, especially the vulnerable.
 Society recognises that reducing these disaster impacts is central to achieving sustainable development.

 The current thinking of the United Nations is outlined by the Sendai Framework for Disaster Risk Reduction (2015-2030).
 This framework outlines two key proponents of risk reduction:

 - Resilience (such as better disaster awareness, preparation, response, recovery)

 - Shared responsibility